What should I know (and ask) before hiring a financial advisor?

 • Trading window: once your RSUs vest into stock, you will only be allowed to trade the stock at set windows through the year.
 This prevents insider trading.
 If you have a large set of RSUs vesting, you may decide to make a 10b5-1 trading plan for regular scheduled sales over a period of time.

-Taxation: RSUs are generally taxable as ordinary income when vested.
-Interested in finding out more about the taxes?
-Watch our YouTube video HERE for a visual.
+1 Year Cliff Taxation: RSUs are generally taxable as ordinary income when vested.
+The first year this happens can be a bit of a shock for some.
+Watch our YouTube video HERE for a visual breakdown of what will happen.

 What are the main issues surrounding RSUs?